aldy505/cache2go/README.md

 }
 ```

-To run this example, go to examples/mycachedapp/ and run:

-    go run mycachedapp.go

-You can find a [few more examples here](https://github.com/muesli/cache2go/tree/master/examples).
+You can find a [few more examples here](https://github.com/aldy505/cache2go/tree/master/examples).
 Also see our test-cases in cache_test.go for further working examples.